-CBT – Cognitive Behavioral therapy
+CBT – Cognitive Behavioral Therapy

 Cognitive Behavioral therapy is an evidence-based form of therapy that addresses the relationship between thoughts, feelings, and behaviors.
-When thoughts and beliefs are challenged, often the feeling related to the thought will shift, allowing your behavior to modify as well.
-Behavioral habituation requires both an intentional interruption of the behavior, and a reframe of the thoughts associated with the maladaptive pattern.
-CBT has become essentially an umbrella- term, with many other sub branches.
-It is often implicit in most forms of therapy.
+When thoughts and beliefs are challenged, often the feelings and the behaviours will change as a result.

 DBT - Dialectical Behavioral therapy

-Understanding aspects of a behavior, rather than viewing it as a whole, allows increased choice in reactivity.
+Understanding aspects of a behavior, rather than viewing it whole, allows more choice in reactivity.
 When we can reflect on the opposite of what we assume, new perspectives may surface.
 DBT is often used to interrupt self-defeating thoughts and behaviors.

 Psychodynamic therapy focuses on the relationship between past events, usually childhood, and current issues.
 Insights gained through exploring the root or source of counterproductive patterns, beliefs, and behaviors can often lead to real and lasting changes.
 While most forms of short-term therapy (6-20 sessions) will focus on current conditions, psychodynamic approaches can be approached in segments over time.

 As an adjunct with other methods of therapy, hypnosis may be beneficial to re-frame self-defeating behaviors in the sub-conscious mind.

 Repetitive or compulsive habits are often the focus of this method of therapy.